AnnieFisher/CRUD-MVC/README.md

 each item.
 I also want to add editorial features on the aspects of buying each segment of the board.
 And last, I am going to create a skateguide for colorado skateparks.

+***Update***
+Integrated data via mySQL database.
+Challenges: understanding how the sql queries interact with the model and view.